 To study for the GED test at home, you need to know what to learn.
 So it is good that you can easily access all our free lessons.
 The most popular way of studying at home is following online GED classes.

-Here are some tips that help you to study for GED at home effectively:
+Here are some tips that help you to study for the GED test at home effectively:

 - Choose the subject you think is easiest for you, for example, Language Arts or Social Studies.